elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 - xxx

-### LO: For each phase, explain how to interpret FAIR principles
+## The life-cycle of training materials and the FAIR principles

 Recap of the four phases:
 - Materials development (collaborative or not),